swilson96/sudoku-web-solver/README.md

 A website which solves sudoku.
 Currenty deployed at www.swilson.co.uk/sudoku

-The first (non-coursework) program I wrote many years ago was a sudoku solver, and I plan to convert it into a web-app and put it online, just for fun.
+The first (non-coursework) program I wrote many years ago was a sudoku solver, and I've converted it into a web-app and put it online, just for fun.

 It was originally in C, then shortly afterwards converted to a C# desktop app.
 This project is to incorporate it in a C# MVC.NET website.
-I don't plan to refactor the code, just expose it on the web.

-Update 2023: that worked for a while, although deploying .net on heroku or other free providers was tricky and I didn't really get it working reliably.
-I'm now converting to a static react SPA to deply on github pages.
+That worked for a while, although deploying .net on heroku or other free providers was tricky and I didn't really get it working reliably.
+I've now converted it to a static react SPA to deply on github pages.
+At each stage I haven't bothered to improve or update the code, I've just done the minimum to port it to the new language/framework.
+Oddly, it has improved a bit as a result.

 Note it will run locally at http://localhost:3000/sudoku-web-solver

+The interesting sudoku bit (also the oldest bit I first wrote as a student) is [src/app/logic/solver.ts](src/app/logic/solver.ts)

+---

 Here's the generated Next.js readme stuff: